Open592/certificate-authority/README.md

 ## What is this?

-This is an experiment to emulate, as close as is possible, the certificates Jagex used during the 592 era.
-This will result in us having a fake certificate authority which we can use to sign the remote jar files validated by the applet viewer.
+The goal of this repository is to emulate, as close as is possible, the certificate Jagex used during the 592 era.
+We do this so that we can create, and sign, jar files for use in our project.

+Our goal is to emulate:

+- Certificate chain issuer and owner details
+- Validity periods
+- Certificate algorithms
+- Key sizes

+And leave us with a keystore which can be used, along with `jarsigner` to sign our files.

 ## Usage